 Johns Hopkins University

-Fyodor’s Urine Malaria Test (UMT) is a prototype incorporating a novel dipstick technology for rapid point-of-need diagnosis of clinical malaria from urine instead of blood.
+Fyodor’s Urine Malaria Test (UMT) is a novel commercial dipstick technology for rapid point-of-need diagnosis of clinical malaria from urine instead of blood.

 Blood based malaria tests

-The UMT is a sensitive and specific immunochromatographic lateral flow assay which can be easily performed by an untrained individual using a urine sample.
+The UMT is a sensitive and specific immunochromatographic lateral flow assay that can be easily performed by an untrained individual using a urine sample.
 To perform, the test strip is dropped into a clean container with as little as 100 µl (5 drops) of urine, allowed to wick up the strip for 1-2 minutes, and incubated at room temperature for 20 minutes.
-If two visible lines appear on the strip, the test is positive; if one line appears, the test is negative.

 According to Fyodor, the UMT demonstrates equivalent performance compared to commercially available blood-based rapid tests for the diagnosis of clinical malaria, with a limit of detection of 125 parasites/µl, well within the 100-200 parasites/µl analytical performance range recommended for malaria RDT’s by the World Health Organization.